sweko/git-sith-site/content/articles/bytebreach-2025-writeup.md

 ## Tools Used

-- Browser developer tools (View Source, Inspect Element)
+- Browser developer tools (View Source, Inspect Element, Console, Debugger)
-- Claude (for OTP decryption and research)
+- Claude (for OTP decryption, research, and attempted JS deobfuscation)
 - Basic knowledge of AWS S3 URL structure
 - Google Translate (for the Arabic red herring)
 - A reading knowledge of Macedonian Cyrillic